A niche market is a poorly or unattended part of a large group of consumers. A hidden opportunity within a broad and competitive branch of business.

 What is the importance of defining a market niche

-Other benefits of defining a market niche are:
+What are the other benefits of defining a market niche?

 The four types of market segmentation